cvs-health/testaro/README.md

 ###### Nu Html Checker

 The `nuVal` tool performs the tests of the Nu Html Checker.

 Its `rules` argument is **not** an array of rule IDs, but instead is an array of rule _specifications_.
 A rule specification for `nuVal` is a string with the format `type:substring`, where `type` is replaced with a message type (namely `info` or `error`) and `substring` is replaced with any substring of a message.
 This `rules` format arises from the fact that `nuVal` generates customized messages and does not accompany them with rule identifiers.
-Thus, by choosing a substring, you are deciding that any message of a particular type that includes that substring will be deemed a `nuVal` rule.
+Thus, by choosing a type and a substring, you are deciding that any message of that type that includes that substring will be deemed a `nuVal` rule.

 ###### QualWeb